What’s the easiest way to describe the term “cachepot planter”? Think of double-potting indoor plants or a pot inside a

-These decorative pots for houseplants typically complement the plant since most lack drainage holes.
+These decorative pots for houseplants typically complement the plant since most lack a drainage hole.

 Moreover, most cachepots lack porosity, so that air can’t move into the container.
 Terra cotta or clay pots usually have the greatest porosity, allowing air and moisture to permeate through the soil and vice versa.

 For plastic pots used outdoors, large drainage holes are placed at the bottom near the sides of the base.
 These holes allow water to flow out and even back in.

 You can easily swap between cachepots or decorative flower pots to move a plant from one room or location to another.

 Keeping your plant in a standard-size plastic grow pot is usually your best choice.
 All you’ll need to do is place the pot and plant inside the larger decorative container.

 What are some of the benefits to cachepots or double potting..

 - The aesthetic purchase price – cachepots give the plant a “finished look.”

 - Plant and roots are not disturbed.

 - Easily replace plants that stopped blooming or you don’t like the look of

 - No repotting and making a mess